-Cite: 44-13-1 (b)

-This section allows for a deduction from the gross earning of the "user" company for connecting fees, switching charges, and carrier access fees included in the gross earning of the "provider" company.

-Source: Tax Division Field Audit Statistics

-Number of taxpayers: No way to reliably determine the number of taxpayers.
+Cite: 44-13-1 (b) Reliability estimate: 5 This section allows for a deduction from the gross earning of the "user" company for connecting fees, switching charges, and carrier access fees included in the gross earning of the "provider" company.
+Source: Tax Division Field Audit Statistics Revenue foregone: Revenue loss not reliably estimable Number of taxpayers: No way to reliably determine the number of taxpayers.
 Law Comparison: No similar provisions were found for the other New England states.

-4. Electricity sold for resale:
+31. Electricity sold for resale:

-Cite: 44-13-4 (b)

-This provision allows for a deduction of gross receipts for the sale of electricity sold to other public utility corporations or municipal utilities for resale to the ultimate consumer.
+Cite: 44-13-4 (b) Reliability estimate: 5 This provision allows for a deduction of gross receipts for the sale of electricity sold to other public utility corporations or municipal utilities for resale to the ultimate consumer.
 Source: Business Corporation tax section.